 The existence of separate classes of our common stock could give rise to occasions when the interests of the holders of Loews common stock and Carolina Group stock diverge or conflict or appear to diverge or conflict.
 Subject to its fiduciary duties, our board of directors could, in its sole discretion, from time to time, make determinations or implement policies that disproportionately affect the groups or the different classes of stock.
-The proposed charter amendment would not require our board of directors to select the option that would result in the highest value for either the holders of Loews common stock or Carolina Group stock.
+Our board of directors will not be required to select the option that would result in the highest value for the holders of Carolina Group stock.
 Examples include determinations by our board of directors to:

-- pay or omit the payment of dividends on Loews common stock or Carolina Group stock, - redeem shares of Carolina Group stock, - approve dispositions of Loews assets attributed to either group, - reallocate funds or assets between groups and determine the amount and type of consideration paid therefor,

-- allocate business opportunities, resources and personnel, - allocate the proceeds of issuances of Carolina Group stock either to the Loews Group, with a corresponding reduction in the intergroup interest, if and to the extent there is an intergroup interest, or to the combined attributed net assets of the Carolina Group, - formulate public policy positions for Loews, - establish relationships between the groups, - make financial decisions with respect to one group that could be considered to be detrimental to the other group, and - settle or otherwise seek to resolve actual or potential litigation against Loews in ways that might adversely affect Lorillard.
+- pay or omit the payment of dividends on Loews common stock or Carolina Group stock; - redeem shares of Carolina Group stock; - approve dispositions of Loews assets attributed to either group; - reallocate funds or assets between groups and determine the amount and type of consideration paid therefor; - allocate business opportunities, resources and personnel; - allocate the proceeds of issuances of Carolina Group stock either to the Loews Group, with a corresponding reduction in the intergroup interest, if and to the extent there is an intergroup interest, or to the combined attributed net assets of the Carolina Group; - formulate public policy positions for Loews; - establish relationships between the groups; - make financial decisions with respect to one group that could be considered to be detrimental to the other group; and - settle or otherwise seek to resolve actual or potential litigation against Loews in ways that might adversely affect Lorillard.

-Any such decisions by our board of directors could have or be perceived to have a negative effect on either the Loews Group or the Carolina Group and could have a negative effect on the market price of Loews common stock or Carolina Group stock.
+Any such decisions by our board of directors could have or be perceived to have a negative effect on the Carolina Group and could have a negative effect on the market price of Carolina Group stock.